QuickNS/aad-authorize-third-party/Readme.md

 - `appid` - the client ID for the client application registration in Azure AD
 - `roles` - the set of roles granted to the calling application, as defined in the API permissions section in Azure AD.

+> Note: the claim names will vary depending on OAuth version.
+This is for v1, however, corresponding claims exist on v2 tokens.

 We can use the `aud` claim to ensure the token is meant for our protected API.

 We can use the `roles` claim in the token to authorize access to a particular API method.
 Roles are meant to be generic though, so it might not be enough to check this claim as we may be building a multi-tenant system in which we need to protect information from leaking.